d-krupke/dissertation/README.md

-# Material and Source Code of Disseratation.
+# Material and Source Code of Dissertation.

 This repository provides material and source code used for the dissertation *Algorithm Engineering for Hard Problems in Computational Geometry* by Dominik Krupke.